 - Żegnajcie!
 Fedora Flock 2016 in Words

-From August 2 - 5, the annual Fedora contributor conference, Flock, was held in the beautiful city of Kraków, Poland.
-Fedora contributors from all over the world attend for a week of talks, workshops, collaboration, fun, and community building (if …
+From August 2 - 5, the annual Fedora contributor conference, Flock, was held in Kraków, Poland.
+This is my report and analysis of the conference.

 - Cześć, Poland!
 Back to Europe